Vitae (VITAE) Market Capitalization Reaches $6.84 Million

-Vitae (CURRENCY:VITAE) traded flat against the dollar during the 1-day period ending at 9:00 AM E.T. on January 31st.
-Vitae has a market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last day.
-During the last seven days, Vitae has traded flat against the dollar.
-One Vitae coin can currently be purchased for $0.35 or 0.00000755 BTC on cryptocurrency exchanges.
+Vitae (CURRENCY:VITAE) traded flat against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on February 1st.
+Over the last seven days, Vitae has traded flat against the US dollar.
+One Vitae coin can currently be purchased for about $0.35 or 0.00000755 BTC on popular cryptocurrency exchanges.
+Vitae has a market cap of $6.84 million and $20,417.00 worth of Vitae was traded on exchanges in the last day.

 - Dystem (DTEM) traded flat against the dollar and now trades at $0.0001 or 0.00000000 BTC.